jlong/serve/README.txt

 == What is Serve?

-Serve is a small Ruby script that makes it easy to start up an HTTP server in any directory.
-This is ideal for everything from HTML prototyping to simple file sharing.
+Serve is a small Ruby script that makes it easy to start up a WEBrick server in any directory.
+Serve is ideal for HTML prototyping and simple file sharing.
+If the haml, redcloth, and bluecloth gems are installed serve can handle Haml, Sass, Textile, and Markdown (in addition to HTML).

 == Usage